manalbayoumi/Project-3-data-engineering-Stock-Market/README.md

 * SQL databases are better for multi-row transactions, while NoSQL is better for unstructured data (Smallcombe, 2023).

 ## Project Ethical Considerations:
-* There are several efforts for ethical considerations made in the project, such as acknowledging the contribution of others when using data.
-By that, we mean that we site the code of others if we use it.
+* There are few ethical considerations made in the project since the data that we use is a public data.
 In dealing with data, the data analysts must be transparent when analyzing data free from biased.

 ## References
 * “Alphabet Inc. (GOOG) Stock Historical Prices & Data.”
 Yahoo!
 Finance, Yahoo!, 16 Jan.
 2024, https://finance.yahoo.com/quote/GOOG/history?p=GOOG